CBerl139/runner-better-version/README.md

 # runner-better-version
 ENSEA TD Project runner
-"better version" because previous version was bad so i had to reorganize the code from scratch
+"better version" because previous version was bad so i had to restructure the code from scratch

 # How to import this project in IntelliJ IDE :